CodeJonesW/Wills_Blog/assets/blog-posts/ai-recipe-blog.md

 ## What if there is no traffic?

 In this scenario, the cost would likely skew towards the lower end of the previously estimated range ($100 per month) or even less, as you wouldn't need a highly capable infrastructure for handling traffic.
 However, some costs, like those for database storage and minimal server requirements, remain unavoidable.

-Let's recalculate the total cost for a 45-week duration with a lower monthly estimate, assuming minimal traffic-related expenses.

-With no traffic, the estimated AWS cost for supporting the AI-driven recipe blog over a 45-week period would be approximately $1,038.
+In an effort to support desiging scalable systems, we will assume that the blog will have some traffic.

+A critical decision in this project would be... is the blog going to generate a recipe each day, each hour, or whenever the user wants?
+The choice significantly changes the product and expectations around costs.

 ## Do I actually think this is viable?

 There is a large concern around actual quality of recipes that are generated.
 Lots of testing will have to happen before this is a viable product.
 I think that the idea is interesting and could be a fun project to work on.
 I am not sure if it is a viable business idea.
 Instead of developing this out as we have discussed, testing recipe generation by the custom GPT and seeing if they are quality will be a real eye opener.

-Maybe I will give testing the custom recipe GPT a try!
-I do not see myself investing a year of life into this project although I do think it would be fun to work on.
+As with many tech product ideas it would be wise to ask as many people about the idea as possible and see if there is a market for it.
+My intuition says that people would be skeptical of the quality of the recipes and would not be willing to pay for a subscription.
+I think that the idea is interesting and could be a fun project to work on.
+I am not sure if it is a viable business idea.

 Will